 5. Is a root canal painful?

 Despite what you may have heard, this procedure is not painful.
-Every dentist and dental specialist are extremely capable at performing root canal therapy.
+Every dentist and dental specialist is extremely capable of performing root canal therapy.
 Additionally, before they begin, they’ll administer anesthesia to help you remain comfortable and calm in the dental chair.

 6. Are there any possible complications?